viktor-platform/leaflet-and-web-map-service/README.md

 selected in the drop-down menu.
 Once selected, the map will automatically reload and display the layers on the map.

 ![Step3](.viktor-template/step3.gif "Step 3")

-## App structure

-This is an editor-only app type.